White River State Park in Indianapolis

 There are so many things to do in Indy.
 One of my favorite things to do in the city is go to White River Park.
 This is a picturesque venue which is a scenic place in itself.
 It may not be the best place of its nature in the US, but it is certainly not the worst.

 The only cultural urban park in the nation, it covers 250 acres of wonderful foliage.
 It has the Central Canal, Military Park, and White River itself.
-It likewise includes such cultural attractions as the Farm Bureau Insurance Lawn; White River Gardens; the Eiteljorg Museum of American Indians and Western Art; the NCAA Hall of Champions; the IMAX Theater; the Indiana State Museum; Victory Field and a premier outdoor concert venue.
+It likewise includes such cultural attractions as the following: Farm Bureau Insurance Lawn; White River Gardens; Victory Field, the Eiteljorg Museum of American Indians and Western Art; the NCAA Hall of Champions; the Indiana State Museum; the IMAX Theater; and a terrific outside concert venue.

 If you get the chance, you could either meander through this green arena by bicycle, by boat (they have kayaks and also pedal boats, you can rent them at Wheel Fun Rentals), and now in 2017 by Segway.
 Or if you don't hate walking like me (just ask my girlfriend), you can walk on foot.
 Sucks to be you!